best-practice-and-impact/qa-of-code-guidance/book/checklist_moderate.md

 ### Configuration

 - [ ] Credentials and other secrets are not written in code but are configured as environment variables.
-- [ ] Configuration is stored in a dedicated configuration file, outside of the code.
+- [ ] Configuration is stored in a dedicated configuration file, separate to the code.
 - [ ] If appropriate, multiple configuration files are used depending on system/local/user.
 - [ ] Configuration files are version controlled separately to the analysis code, so that they can be updated independently.
 - [ ] The configuration used to generate particular outputs, releases and publications is recorded.